-Medical Emergency Immediate Action Notification Treatment Follow up • Stop work. • Assess the situation: - Identify the severity - (if necessary) evacuate If the injured person cannot be moved to a medical centre, call Emergency Services 000 (or 112) & ask for an Ambulance.
+Medical Emergency Immediate Action Notification Treatment Follow up Stop work.
+Assess the situation: Identify the severity (if necessary) evacuate If the injured person cannot be moved to a medical centre, call Emergency Services 000 (or 112) & ask for an Ambulance.
 Act on their instructions If emergency occurs within an asbestos "bubble".
 First aider to wear P2 respirator and disposal overalls and gloves.
 All clothing and equipment to be decontaminated on exit from bubble.
 Injured worker to be decontaminated if possible.
 Emergency services to be informed that worker is contaminated with asbestos.
-For Class I incident contact Head Office Site Manager WHSE Coordinator Project Manager Group WHSE Manager UHS Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
+For Class I incident contact Head Office Site Manager WHSE Coordinator Project Manager Group WHSE Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
 Project Manager Where danger exists to the public or employees Act on emergency services instructions.
 If the patient is unconscious: Danger - do not enter an area that could be unsafe for you.
 Response - Establish the patient's level of consciousness Airway Breathing Circulation If the patient is conscious: Check for bleeding and control with direct pressure.
 Do not move patient except where the location is not safe & secure.
 Monitor vital signs Provide First Aid to the level of your training.
 Contact the Project Engineer or Project Manager/Project Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
 Use a toolbox talk to follow up as soon as practicable.
 Record - document all details on form Incident Investigation Report (SE5101) Advise HSR

 Needle Stick Injury Immediate Action Notification Treatment Follow up Administer appropriate first aid for any bleeding or embedded object.
 Gain assistance from a first aid attendant as required.
 Wash the wound or skin sites thoroughly with soap and water or use a waterless cleanser or antiseptic if water is unavailable.
-Apply a waterproof dressing as necessary and apply pressure through the dressing if bleeding is still occurring.
+Apply a waterproof dressing as necessary and apply pressure through the For Class I incident contact Attend the Medical Centre or a general practitioner for assessment, advice and, if necessary, counselling.
+The medical practitioner will assess the level of risk to determine further medical Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
+Use a toolbox talk to follow up as soon as practicable.
+Record - document all details on form Incident Investigation dressing if bleeding is still occurring.
 Do not squeeze or rub the injury site.
 Identify the source individual or the source of the sharp if possible and assess the risk status of the source individual.
-For Class I incident contact Head Office Site Manager WHSE Coordinator Project Manager Group WHSE Manager WHS Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
+Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions management.
+Report (SE5101) • Advise HSR For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
 Project Manager Where danger exists to the public or employees Act on emergency services instructions.
-Attend the Medical Centre or a general practitioner for assessment, advice and, if necessary, counselling.
-The medical practitioner will assess the level of risk to determine further medical management.
-Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
-Use a toolbox talk to follow up as soon as practicable.
-Record - document all details on form Incident Investigation Report (SE5101) Advise HSR